tconfrey/BrainTool/README.md

 </tr>
 </table>

-Open, Close and Control all pages by tag with a single click.
+Open, Close and Control all pages by tag with a single click in the side panel.
 Great for switching between tasks and projects and keeping your work-space clean.
 <br/><br/>
 Drag and drop to reorder the hierarchy at will.
 Mark pages as TODO/DONE, ToRead or create your own tags and process.
 <br/>